capncrockett/tca-testing-tasks-cdl/README.md

    - Delete the database through SQL Server Object Explorer
    - Restart the application - it will recreate everything automatically

+4. If you need to recreate all users with fresh passwords:
+   - Run the command: `dotnet run -- migrate.users`
+   - This will recreate all user accounts with their default passwords

 Note: The application uses SQL Server LocalDB with Windows Authentication.
 Make sure your Windows user account has sufficient permissions.

 ### Accessing the Admin UI